 - Connect to the campus and city.
 You’ll get insider insight from experienced staff and other students into all of the resources and amenities that Pitt’s campus offers.
 And, you’ll explore the “little big” city of Pittsburgh, from investigating diverse and unique neighborhoods hands on, to attending cultural events, to exploring what opportunities await for internships and career experiences throughout town.

 What You Should Know Before Joining an Academic Community

 - Academic Communities are offered only during the fall term.

 - These popular communities fill up quickly.
 Because space is limited, each Academic Community is filled on a first-come, first-served basis.

-- Each Academic Community includes Introduction to the Arts and Sciences, a one-credit course exploring the importance of the liberal arts, your expectations as a new student, and strategies for academic success.
+- Each Academic Community includes Academic Foundations, a one-credit course exploring the importance of the liberal arts, your expectations as a new student, and strategies for academic success.